Crew member dead after falling overboard from Icon of the Seas cruise ship - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “Our crew immediately initiated a search and rescue operation, but unfortunately the crew member passed away.
 We extend our condolences to the crew member’s family and loved ones.
 To respect their privacy, we have no additional details to share.”

-The ship was sailing to Coco Cay at the time of the incident.
-It is reported that the trip will continue uninterrupted as planned and is expected to return to Port Miami on Saturday.
+At the time of the incident, the ship was sailing to Coco Cay as part of its 7 Night Eastern Caribbean cruise.
+It is reported that the trip will continue uninterrupted as planned.

 Copyright 2025 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.